mauritz2/100-days-of-code/log.md

 **Today's Progress**: Updated the web app so that it can display a player's hand

 **Thoughts:** Brushing up on some Bootstrap and CSS.
-"Col" without anything means Col-1.
 To introduce bottom padding do "pb-x" where x is the bottom padding.

 **Project** https://github.com/mauritz2/arboretum